To-Fujita/3D_DeskTop_Mascot_with_MMD_Models/README.md

-# DeskTop_Mascot_with_MMD_Models
+# 3D_DeskTop_Mascot_with_MMD_Models
 ## 1. Description:
-This is a program for Desk Top Mascot based on the Visual Studio 2019 c#.
+This is a program for 3D Desk Top Mascot based on the Visual Studio 2019 c# and DX Library.
+The 3D animations are used MMD (MikuMikuDance) models and motions.

 ## 2. Demo: